Free Money (film): Production

-In spite of the high-profile cast, the movie was produced independently from Hollywood, by the Canadian studio Filmline.
-It was filmed in the country from August 1997 to October 1997, in the Eastern Townships of Quebec.
-Locales used in the movie include Sutton Junction, Vale Perkins, Highwater, Mansonville, and Mount Owl's Head.
+In spite of the high-profile cast, the movie was produced independently from Hollywood studios, by the Canadian studio Filmline.
+Charlie Sheen's independent production company Sheen/Michaels Entertainment (founded with Poison singer Brett Michaels) served as a co-producer, although the film's ownership rights were still with Filmline.
+It was filmed in Canada from August 1997 to October 1997, in the Eastern Townships of Quebec.
+Locales used in the movie include Sutton Junction, Vale Perkins, Highwater, Mansonville, and Mont Owl's Head.

 Casting

 John Cusack, Alec Baldwin, Nicolas Cage, Alicia Silverstone and Japanese singer Seiko Matsuda were all originally attached to the project.

-In a 2008 interview, actor Thomas Haden Church reflected, "At the exact same time I was offered the lead in Free Money with Charlie Sheen and Marlon Brando, I was offered a role in Saving Private Ryan.
+In a 2008 interview, Thomas Haden Church revealed that in order to do Free Money, he had to turn down a role in Steven Spielberg's Saving Private Ryan, which was shot in western Europe between June 1997 and August 1997.
+He said, "at the exact same time I was offered the lead in Free Money with Charlie Sheen and Marlon Brando, I was offered a role in Saving Private Ryan.
 And I chose to march off to Canada to work with Marlon Brando.
 I had a manager at the time—we were soon parted—but he was like, "You're gonna go do a movie with Marlon Brando that more than likely no one will see, vs. a really nice role in a movie that's probably going to win Best Picture next year?"
 And he was right!
 But the experience working with Marlon in his penultimate performance was irreplaceable.
 And I spent 10, 12 weeks with him in Quebec, and it was a remarkable experience, and I wouldn't trade it for any credit on my résumé."

-The film was able to receive certification as a Quebec production since one of the leading cast members, Donald Sutherland, was a resident of the province.
+The film was certified as a Quebec production since one of the leading cast members, Donald Sutherland, was a resident of the province.
 In addition to this, several supporting roles went to local actors.
 Producer Nicolas Clermont noted that the accents of the local actors could be integrated into the story, since it was set in a small, unidentified border town.

+Release and home media

+In the United States, the film aired on Starz in March 1999, and received a North American VHS release six months later.
+Lionsgate then released the film on DVD on February 19, 2004.
+A high resolution print of the film was later released to digital platforms in the 2010s.